Windies skipper Brathwaite anxiously eyeing first class championship

 |

-BRIDGETOWN, Barbados (CMC) – West Indies captain Kraigg Brathwaite has signalled his eagerness and readiness to return to the field when the West Indies first-class championship starts later this month.
+BRIDGETOWN, Barbados (CMC) — Barbados and West Indies Captain Kraigg Brathwaite has signalled his eagerness and readiness to return to the field when the West Indies first class championship starts later this month.

 Brathwaite underscored the value of the four-day matches, pointing out they would be ideal preparation for the upcoming three-match Test series against England next month.